Clipper architecture: Registers and instruction set

-Most instructions allowed an arbitrary stack pointer register to be specified, but except for the user register save/restore, the multiple-register operations could use only R15.
+Most instructions allow an arbitrary stack pointer register to be specified, but except for the user register save/restore, the multiple-register operations can use only R15.

 Intergraph's Clipper systems

 Intergraph sold several generations of Clipper systems, including both servers and workstations.
-These systems included the InterAct, InterServe, and InterPro product lines and were targeted largely at the CAD market.
+These systems included the InterAct, InterServe, and InterPro product lines and were targeted largely at the computer-aided design (CAD) market.

 Fairchild promoted the CLIX operating system, a version of UNIX System V, for use with the Clipper.
 Intergraph adopted CLIX for its Clipper-based systems and continued to develop it; this was the only operating system available for those systems.
 Intergraph did work on a version of Microsoft Windows NT for Clipper systems and publicly demonstrated it, but this effort was canceled before release.
-Intergraph decided to discontinue the Clipper line and began selling x86 systems with Windows NT instead.
+Intergraph decided to discontinue the Clipper line and instead began selling x86 systems with Windows NT.